wdzhao123/APL/README.md

 ## References
 <a id="1">[1]</a>
 Zhao, W., Shang, C., Lu, H.: Self-generated defocus blur detection via dual adversarial discriminators.
-In: Proceedings of the IEEE/CVF Conference on Computer
-Vision and Pattern Recognition. pp. 6933–6942 (2021) 5, 6, 12, 13
+In: Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.

 <a id="2">[2]</a>
 Abuolaim, A., Brown, M.S.: Defocus deblurring using dual-pixel data.
-In: European Conference on Computer Vision. pp. 111–126.
-Springer (2020) 2, 4, 6, 9, 10, 13
+In: European Conference on Computer Vision.